JeanBrice/WEBSEM/README.md

 · You can find the Ontology in the resources folder on **Github** : [NYC_Ontology.owl](https://github.com/JeanBrice/WEBSEM/blob/master/resources/NYC_ontology.owl)

+· Before running the Java main(), do not forget to user your own OMDB API key

-· Once you have your databse running, you only need to run the Java main() to populate the database, and to run the **node.js server**
+· Once you have your database running, you only need to run the Java main() to populate the database, and to run the **node.js server**

 ## Application